gfxdisp/eye_tracking/README.md

 - **R** - shows thresholded image used for pupil detection as a video output.
 - **T** - shows thresholded image used for glint detection as a video output.
 - **+/-** - increases/decreases the radius of a circle used as an area of interest for pupil and glint detection.
-- **Arrows** - moves a circle used as an area of interest for pupil and glint detection.
+- **Arrow keys** - moves a circle used as an area of interest for pupil and glint detection.

 ## Known issues/further work